IDNI/TML/README.md

 After the program finishes there is run an internal program which removes all the guards from the database.
 If you want to skip this phase and keep the guards
-use command line option -keep-guards (-kg).
+use command line option `-keep-guards` (`-kg`).
 It can be very useful for debugging since it keeps last state guard of each nested program plus results of guarding statements.

+To see transformed program use `-t` comand line option.

 # Guarding statements

-Guard transformation enables usage of if and while statements.
+Guard transformation enables usage of **if** and **while** statements.
 First order form is used as a condition.
-Guarded code is always nested eventhoug it does not have to be always surrounded by '{' and '}'.
+Guarded code is always nested eventhough it does not have to be surrounded by '{' and '}' if it is just a single rule or another guarding statement.

 ## if then (else)